When the defendant’s actions are caused by both internal and external factors, the jury should be directed on both insanity and automatism.

 During the trial the judge directed the jury on insanity but did not direct the jury on automatism.
 The jury convicted and the defense appealed on the grounds that the trial judge did not direct the jury on the defense of automatism.

-The appeal was allowed and it was held that the jury should have been directed on the defense of automatism.
+The appeal was allowed and it was held that the jury should also have been directed on the defense of automatism.
 Given the circumstances both defenses should have been made available to the defendant.

 Copyright © 2018 by Dyarne Ward